CybercentreCanada/assemblyline-service-swiffer/README.md

 # Swiffer Service

-This Assemblyline service extracts metadata and performs anomaly detection on 'audiovisual/flash' files.
+This Assemblyline service uses the Python pyswf library to extract metadata and perform anomaly detection on 'audiovisual/flash' files.

 **NOTE**: This service does not require you to buy any licence and is preinstalled and working after a default installation